 In 2019, the Fort Bend County District Attorney's Office conducted one undercover operation that was wildly successful.
-With additional personnel, we hope to conduct at minimum three proactive operations during the grant period.
+Our hope in 2020 was to conduct three proactive operations, but with the COVID-19 pandemic, we were only able to manage two, large-scale operations (January 2020 Stafford John Op, September 2020 Operation Patriot).
+Since May of 2021, the office has either hosted or participated in 7 undercover operations that resulted in approximately 70 buyer arrest and approximately 17 victims rescued.
 We intend to use information obtained during the operations as a starting point for long-term, in-depth, technology-focused investigations dedicated to eradicating networks of traffickers.
 The very nature of such investigations contemplates a lengthy time period; therefore, our measure of success is one of quality versus quantity.
 As a member of HTRA, we are already subject to data collection requirements and reporting standards on a quarterly basis, at which point we are able to evaluate the success of the project and make any adjustments needed.